Brian Cook (football administrator): Geelong Football Club

 At the conclusion of the 2021 AFL season, Cook left his position as CEO of the Geelong Football Club after 23 years, and was replaced by Steve Hocking.

 Carlton Football Club

 Cook was then appointed CEO at the Carlton Football Club on 17 September 2021, replacing Cain Liddle after Liddle was sacked from the CEO position.

+In Cook's tenure as CEO of Carlton, Carlton played in back-to-back finals series in 2023 and 2024, following a previous 10-year absence, which included a first preliminary final appearance since 2000.
+Carlton also surpassed 100,000 members for the first time in the club’s history.

 In October 2024, The Carlton Football Club announced a succession plan, where Cook would handover the CEO position to Carlton Deputy CEO Graham Wright at the end of 2025.
+On 15 August 2025, Cook officially handed over the CEO position to Wright.

+Melbourne Football Club

+On 29 April 2026, it was announced Cook was appointed interim CEO of Melbourne Football Club.

 Order of Australia

 Cook was appointed a Member of the Order of Australia in the 2025 King's Birthday Honours for "significant service to Australian rules football, to business, and to the community".